hemerajs/hemera-rabbitmq/README.md

 ### Create request/reply subscriber

-Create a new rabbitmq subscriber which handles the interest on this subject and forward all message with request/reply semantic to the hemera service.
+Create a new rabbitmq subscriber which handles the interest on this subject and forward all messages with request/reply semantic to the hemera service.
+You can define a pattern which represent the destination hemera service.

 The interface is: